MakerXStudio/express-msal/README.md

 // trigger interactive auth on GET requests (for the UIs) app.get(pkceAuthenticationMiddleware(authConfig))
-// set a Bearer {token} authorization header on POST request to /api app.post('/api/*', setBearerHeaderFromSession)
+// set a Bearer {token} authorization header on request to '/api/* app.use('/api/*', setBearerHeaderFromSession)
 ```

 - `pkceAuthenticationMiddleware` starts the PKCE auth flow (redirect) when there is no session, creates a cookie-session containing an accessToken.